Issues in higher education in the United States: Online Education

 However, the interaction between teachers and students are not easy in distant learning.
 Moreover, statistics from the U.S. Bureau of Labor Statistics indicate that the college educated are employed at a rate nearly twice that of the national average when compared to high school graduates.
 The type of degree one pursues will determine how safe and prosperous his/her career path is.
 A study published by the Pew Charitable Trusts, shows that among Americans ages 21 to 24, the drop in employment and income was much steeper among people who lacked a college degree.
-"Among those whose highest degree was a high school diploma, only 55% had jobs even before the downturn, and that fell to 47% after it.
+"Among those whose highest degree was a high school diploma, only 55 percent had jobs even before the downturn, and that fell to 47 percent after it.
 For young people with an associate degree, the employment rate fell from 64 to 57.
 Bachelor's degree slipped from 69 to 65."

 Moreover, in recent years, with the rapid development of the science and technology, there has been an increasing demand for higher education.
 People receive systematic training through higher education, which means that they not only acquire knowledge, but also improve their research ability and learning skills in college.
 Higher education does not only benefit individuals, but also play an important role in the current skilled labor market, as education level has become one of the recruiting requirements.
 Andrew Delbanco, for example, has mentioned in his article that college degrees had already replaced high school diplomas and become the minimum requirement in the job market.
 Many employers believe that employees with higher educational levels tend to be more effective and efficient at work, because they have acquired specialized knowledge in a certain area as well as the ability to do research and solve problems independently.
 Since the college degree reflects a person's education level, it is not surprising that one with a higher education would earn more.